×

 When we asked expats and global nomads about the quality of medical care in Santiago, they replied:

 "Medical services in Santiago, are generally of high quality, with both public and private healthcare systems available.
 The public healthcare system, known as FONASA, provides affordable and accessible services to citizens and residents, while the private system, known as ISAPRE, offers more specialized and faster care at a higher cost.
 Santiago is home to numerous well-equipped hospitals, clinics, and medical centers, with many healthcare professionals being bilingual in Spanish and English.
 The city also has a range of pharmacies that are well-stocked with medications.
 However, waiting times in public hospitals can be long, and the quality of care may vary between public and private facilities.
-It is recommended for visitors to have travel health insurance to cover any potential medical expenses," remarked one expat living in Santiago.
+It is recommended for visitors to have travel health insurance to cover any potential medical expenses," remarked one expat in Santiago.

 Are healthcare and health insurance expensive in Santiago?

 "Healthcare and health insurance in Santiago can be considered expensive, especially for those with limited financial resources.
 The cost of healthcare services and insurance premiums largely depends on the type of coverage and the quality of care one chooses.
 There are both public and private healthcare systems in Santiago, with the public system being more affordable but often overcrowded and with longer waiting times.
 On the other hand, the private system offers better quality care and shorter waiting times but at a higher cost.
 Expats and higher-income individuals often opt for private health insurance to access better facilities and services.
-Overall, the cost of healthcare and health insurance in Santiago can be a significant financial burden for some residents, while others may find it more manageable depending on their income and chosen healthcare plan," remarked one expat in Santiago.
+Overall, the cost of healthcare and health insurance in Santiago can be a significant financial burden for some residents, while others may find it more manageable depending on their income and chosen healthcare plan," commented one expat living in Santiago, Chile.

 Is the cost of living in Santiago high?